-In 1944, Fermi became American citizen, and at the end of the war he accepted a professorship at the Institute for Nuclear Studies of the University of Chicago, a position which he held until his untimely death.
+In 1944, Fermi became American citizen, and at the end of the war he accepted a professorship at the University of Chicago's Institute for Nuclear Studies, a position which he held until his untimely death.
 There he turned his attention to high-energy physics, and led investigations into the pion-nucleon interaction.
-He also served on the Atomic Energy Commission General Advisory Committee.
+He also served on the Atomic Energy Commission's General Advisory Committee.

 The Enrico Fermi Award, a prestigious science and technology honor given by the US government, bears his name.

 In 1938, Fermi was awarded the Nobel Prize in Physics "for his demonstrations of the existence of new radioactive elements produced by neutron irradiation, and for his related discovery of nuclear reactions brought about by slow neutrons."
 His research on the bombardment of elements to produce fissionable isotopes was critical to the success of the Manhattan Project.